 Minnah, EMPOWERU Founder

-From SSAIS: Minnah is a tenth grade student.
+From SSAIS: Minnah is a college freshman.

 From Andrew Siva, a college-age activist in Virginia

 From Katie Feifer of The Voices and Faces Project

 The Voices and Faces Project is an award-winning documentary initiative created to bring the names, faces, and stories of survivors of sexual violence and trafficking to the attention of the public.
 We were recently recognized by the United States Department of Justice as “a leader in the growing movement of young pioneers who are coming forward with new ideas in the fight to end violence.”